 When taxes are the topic, estate taxes are almost never the focus.
 That’s largely because they don’t affect the vast majority of people, at least not federal estate taxes.

-Part of the reason the majority of Americans aren’t concerned about estate taxes because the federal threshold for a taxable estate is $11.7 million.
+Part of the reason the majority of Americans aren’t concerned about estate taxes because the federal threshold for a taxable estate is $12.06 million in 2022.
 Since few Americans have that kind of wealth, estate taxes are ignored.

 But as we’ll see, the situation is very different at state level.
 Several states impose estate taxes on estates valued as low as $1 million.